Chapter 30 : Year 3: May 2nd, 2001

 “Yes, but it just doesn’t go together with family life, does it?”
 Mrs Weasley argued.
 “Are you planning to push a stroller around between the dragon cages?”

 Charlie shrugged.
 “I don’t even know if I’ll ever have kids.
 Oh, come on, Mum, don’t look so terrified!
 It’s just not for me.
 Besides, you have a whole bunch of children, so I’m sure you’ll get more grandchildren than you can count either way.”

 Andromeda and Teddy were the last ones to join the celebrations and arrived only in time for cake and coffee.
 As soon as he spotted her, Teddy rushed over to Victoire, and they instantly dove into the pile of new toys that she had received from her relatives, both of them bubbling with enthusiasm.

-Meanwhile, Andromeda walked over to Ginny, who had just returned from the bathroom (Fred hadn’t exactly watched over her in there, but he knew this because she had told Harry before leaving the room.
+Meanwhile, Andromeda walked over to Ginny, who had just returned from the bathroom (Fred hadn’t exactly watched over her in there, but he knew this because she had told Harry where she was going before leaving the room.
 Oh, if only Fred could have been there physically, too, so that he could have lectured them in the subject of ‘sharing too much with your partner!’)

 “Hello, Ginny,” Andromeda said.
 “How are you?”